-The Tongariro River is a nationally significant Trout fishery.
-As such the timing of consented instream works are limited to the months outside of May to October inclusive.
-This ensures work falls outside of the main trout spawning season.
+The Tongariro River is a nationally significant Trout fishery and also hosts a range of indigenous fish species.
+As such the timing of consented in-stream works are limited to the months outside of May to October inclusive.
+This ensures work falls outside of the main trout and indigenous fish spawning season.

-The river is an internationally renowned trout fishing location.
 Although Trout fishing is popular all year, fishing activity generally falls over the warmer summer months.
 For this reason most of the works will be scheduled for mid to late summer.
 This will also coincide with seasonal low river levels.
-Representatives from DOC will be consulted at various stages prior to the works commencing to ensure the best possible outcomes in the event of late spawning runs or other such natural events.
+Representatives from DoC will be consulted at various stages prior to the works commencing to ensure the best possible outcomes in the event of late spawning runs or other such natural events.
+Continued Whio (blue duck) population increase gives rise to an appreciation for nesting timing, and known nesting sites.
+Continued consultation with DoC and local experts will be maintained to minimise any disturbance.

-Ngati Turangatukua, as holders of mana whenua of the river and surrounding land, are consulted on all river works.
-Timing of the works will be discussed with their representatives to ensure the timing is appropriate.
+Tuwharetoa Maori Trust Board and Ngati Turangitukua, as holders of mana whenua of the river and surrounding land, will be consulted on all river works.
+After the consultation and works are agreed and finalised representatives will be contacted to ensure the timing is appropriate.
 In addition, condition 38 of this consent requires works to cease immediately if any cultural site is identified and further action must be undertaken before any work will resume.
-These actions will be undertaken with the full engagement of Turangatukua representatives.
+These actions will be undertaken with the full engagement of Ngati Turangitukua representatives.